VictorBSR/AI_Powered_Youtube_Sentiment_Analysis/README.md

     Was that a giant Rivers of Blood!?
     I&#39;ve never played elden ring.
 What are some tips?
 Starting tonight I&#39;ll be coming back to watch this as soon as I finish up the first area.
 I am having an absolute blast with this DLC so far and I am loving the UI improvements.
 Much easier on my eyes and finding new items without searching is great.
 Especially when a dagger turns out to be a talisman and not a weapon lol.
-    O what a fucking surprise just another fanboy review. i just got the Hammer by killing this enemy <a href="https://www.youtube.com/watch?v=JCysFRlTN20&amp;t=300">5:00</a> it&#39;s scales with Str, Dex and Faith
+    O what a surprise just another fanboy review. i just got the Hammer by killing this enemy <a href="https://www.youtube.com/watch?v=JCysFRlTN20&amp;t=300">5:00</a> it&#39;s scales with Str, Dex and Faith
     Matty is the shadow to my erdtree 😂
     I got that hammer in my first 5 min.
 It was the first new weapon I got.